mrazomej/phd/docs/src/chapter_05/section_04_moment_cme.md

 ## Computing moments from the master equation {#sec:ch5_sec04}

 This section will compute the moment equations for the distribution $P(m, p)$.
-Without loss of generality, here we will focus on the three-state regulated promoter.
+Without loss of generality, here, we will focus on the three-state regulated promoter.
 The computation of the two-state promoter's moments follows the same procedure, changing only the matrices' definition in the master equation.